On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Abstract

 \section{Abstract}

-The mathematical program with equilibrium constraints (MPEC) is a powerful yet challenging class of constrained optimization problems, where the constraints are characterized by a parametrized variational inequality (VI) problem.
-MPECs subsume broad subclasses of bilevel optimization and Stackelberg games, which have numerous applications in power markets, transportation networks, and structural design problems.
+The mathematical program with equilibrium constraints (MPEC) is a powerful yet challenging class of constrained optimization problems, where the constraints are characterized by a parametrized variational inequality (VI) \Rme{problem}.
 While efficient algorithms for addressing MPECs and their stochastic variants (SMPECs) have been recently presented, distributed SMPECs over networks \us{pose significant challenge\mee{s}}.
-This work aims to develop fully iterative methods with complexity guarantees for resolving distributed SMPECs in two problem settings: (1) distributed single-stage SMPECs and (2) distributed two-stage SMPECs.
+This work aims to develop fully \uvs{distributed} iterative methods with complexity guarantees for resolving distributed SMPECs in two problem settings: (1) distributed single-stage SMPECs and (2) distributed two-stage SMPECs.
 In both cases, the global objective function is distributed among a network of agents that communicate cooperatively.
-In (1), each agent is constrained by a local VI problem with an expectation-valued mapping, while in (2), each agent’s constraint is associated with a second-stage VI problem, where the mapping depends on a first-stage random variable and a random second-stage parameter. \us{Under the assumption, that the parametrized VI is uniquely solvable, the resulting implicit problem in upper-level decisions is generally neither convex nor smooth.} Under some standard assumptions, including the uniqueness of the solution to the VI problems and the Lipschitz continuity of the implicit global objective function, we propose single-stage and two-stage zeroth-order distributed gradient tracking optimization methods where the gradient of a smoothed implicit objective function is approximated using two (possibly inexact) evaluations of the lower-level VI solutions. \mee{In} the exact setting of both the single-stage and two-stage problems, we achieve the best-known complexity bound for centralized nonsmooth nonconvex stochastic optimization, that is $\mathcal{O}\left(n^{3/2}\epsilon^{-2}\right)$ where $n$ denotes the upper-level decision dimension, $\epsilon>0$ is an arbitrary scalar such that $\mathbb{E}[\mbox{dist}^2(0,\partial_{\eta} f(\bullet)) ] \leq \epsilon$, $f$ denotes the implicit objective function, \us{and} $\partial_{\eta} f$ denotes the $\eta$-Clarke generalized gradient of $f$.
-This complexity bound is also achieved (for the first time) for our method in addressing the inexact setting of the distributed two-stage SMPEC.
-In addressing the inexact setting of the single-stage problem, we derive the overall complexity of $\mathcal{O}\left(n^{7/2}\epsilon^{-4}\right)$, improving the dependence on $n$ compared to the existing results for the centralized SMPECs.
-Preliminary numerical experiments demonstrate the efficiency of our methods across various network topologies compared to centralized zeroth-order schemes.
+In (1), each agent is constrained by a local VI problem with an expectation-valued mapping, while in (2), each agent’s constraint is associated with a second-stage VI problem, where the mapping depends on a first-stage random variable and a random second-stage parameter. \us{Under the assumption \fyy{that} the parametrized VI is uniquely solvable, the resulting implicit problem in upper-level decisions is generally neither convex nor smooth.} Under some standard assumptions, including the uniqueness of the solution to the VI problems and the Lipschitz continuity of the implicit global objective function, we propose single-stage and two-stage zeroth-order distributed gradient tracking optimization methods where the gradient of a smoothed implicit objective function is approximated using two (possibly inexact) evaluations of the lower-level VI \Rme{solution map}. \mee{In} the exact setting of both the single-stage and two-stage problems, we achieve the best-known complexity bound for centralized nonsmooth nonconvex stochastic optimization, that is \Rme{$\mathcal{O}\left(\eta^{-1} n^{3/2}\epsilon^{-2}\right)$} where $n$ denotes the upper-level decision dimension, \Rme{$\eta$ is the smoothing parameter,} $\epsilon>0$ is an arbitrary scalar such that $\mathbb{E}[\mbox{dist}^2(0,\partial_{\eta} f(\bullet)) ] \leq \epsilon$, $f$ denotes the implicit objective function, \us{and} $\partial_{\eta} f\Rme{(x)}$ denotes the $\eta$-Clarke generalized gradient of $f$ \Rme{at $x$}. \Rme{The complexity bound of $\mathcal{O}\left( n^{3/2}\epsilon^{-2}\right)$ is} achieved (for the first time) for our method in addressing the inexact setting of the distributed two-stage SMPEC. \Rme{In addressing the inexact setting of the single-stage problem, we derive the overall complexity of $\mathcal{O}\left(n^{7/2}\epsilon^{-4}\right)$.} Preliminary numerical experiments demonstrate the efficiency of our methods across various network topologies compared to centralized zeroth-order schemes.